chadbaldwin/sys-schema-sync/README.md

 ### Schedule the service

 Now set up an automated job / Windows Scheduled Task to call `/Service/database_parallel_runner.ps1`.
-I recommend running it every 5 minutes.
+I recommend running it every 5 minutes for larger installations with hundreds of databases.
 You can run it as often as you like, but the process will only pick up items that are scheduled to run in the queue.
 If there's nothing to do, it will almost immediately close.

 > TODO: In the future possibly include a script to set up the scheduled task automatically?